ninaokumura/steven-hyde/README.md

 ## Hyde's Game - Cockroach vs. Foot vs. Atomic Bomb

-I am a big fan of the tv series called That '70s show and my inspiration to build this game came from one of the episodes.
-You can check the video below to see the instructions.🙂
+I am a big fan of the tv series That '70s show and my inspiration to build this game came from one of the episodes.
+You can check the [video] for instructions.🙂
 (https://www.youtube.com/watch?v=o3avZE7T0cg)

 ## Description